 One of my favorite new finds in Chicago is in Logan Square.
 Mi Tocaya Antojeria, located at 2800 W. Logan Blvd. is a neighborhood Mexican restaurant by Chef Diana Davila.
 It features a menu of small plates, desserts and cocktails.
 It has a colorful, casual atmosphere.
 It was a finalist for the 2018 James Beard Foundation Best New Restaurant and Diana Davila a Semi-finalist for Best Chef Great Lakes in 2019!
 I loved the fish con mole amarillo and the tres leches cake.
 Don’t miss the Oaxacan Old Fashioned cocktail made with mezcal, agave and bitters.

-One of the hot new spots in town is Baker Miller located at 4610 N. Western Ave.
+One of the hot new spots in town is Baker Miller now located at 4655 N. Lincoln.
 They source their own grains, then mill them into their own flours and bake them into wonderful breads and pastries.
 They also have a cafe serving breakfast and lunch.
 You can find grits, oatmeal, a toast bar, a grain bowl and other items.
 For lunch they have wonderful pot pies, sandwiches, sides and tarts.
 On my first trip I enjoyed a vegetarian pot pie with curry, a side of dressed greens and a wonderful pear and cherry tart.
 On my second, I loved the sandwich on a fresh baguette with roasted beets and goat cheese plus a perfect piece of blueberry pie.
 Owners Dave and Megan Miller have received two James Beard nominations for Outstanding Baker.

 At 4535 N. Lincoln is The Warbler, opened by the same team behind Gather.
 They have a great menu of American comfort food and vegetarian dishes.
 I thought the food was excellent.
 I enjoyed the baked mussels long with the cauliflower and asparagus sides.
 They have outdoor seating for the warmer months.
 I thought the service and the sleek contemporary design also helped make it a great experience.